In This Article

-- Shock, he or she had no idea there were problems in the marriage.
+- Shock; had no idea there were problems in the marriage

 Exerting Control Over Your Emotions

-The basic instinct of a left behind spouse is to control the situation.
-They failed to see the warning signs, signs that the marriage was in trouble and don’t know how to respond effectively.
+The basic instinct of a left-behind spouse is to control the situation.
+They failed to see the warning signs, and don’t know how to respond effectively.
 As a result, they respond in ways that pushed the walk-away spouse further away emotionally.

-They want to do or say something that will draw their spouse back to the marriage emotionally.
-Due to the fear and emotional pain that comes along with losing someone they love, the left behind spouse often causes conflict during the divorce process that is unnecessary.
+The left-behind spouse wants to do or say something that will draw their spouse back to the marriage emotionally.
+Due to the fear and emotional pain that comes along with losing someone they love, the left-behind spouse often causes conflict during the divorce process that is unnecessary.

-It is important to understand that a spouse who has already divorced him or herself from the marriage is not an evil person.
-They are not carrying around an agenda of hurt and pain.
-They are looking for an escape from a situation that is causing them hurt and pain.
+It is important to understand that a spouse who has already divorced themselves from the marriage is not an evil person.
+They are not carrying around an agenda of hurt and pain; rather, they're are looking for an escape from a situation that is causing them hurt and pain.
 This may cause them to respond to their spouse's shock and pain in what appears to be a cold and calculating manner.

-Their desires and needs can’t be controlled by irrational, bizarre behavior.
-The best thing a left behind spouse can do is come to terms with the fact that, they only have control over their own emotions.
+The desires and needs of a left-behind spouse can’t be controlled by irrational, bizarre behavior.
+The best thing they can do is come to terms with the fact that they only have control over their own emotions.
 Focusing on controlling their emotions will help them move smoothly through the process of emotionally detaching from their spouse.
 In turn, they will find it easier to find their way through the legal process of divorce.